 We have access to NHS clinicians and specialists across CNWL to receive professional advice and clinical support where necessary.

-Pam Duke, Service Manager
+Pam Duke, Head of Service

-Pam Duke manages all contracts and oversees delivery of all services, providing support and supervision to the team including the undertaking of clinical and advisory work where necessary.
-Following a career in coronary care nursing, Pam qualified as an occupational health nurse and has worked in the service for over 26 years.
+Pam Duke oversees all service delivery, contract performance and service development, providing support and supervision to the team including the undertaking of clinical and advisory work where necessary.
+Following a career in coronary care nursing, Pam qualified as an occupational health nurse and has worked in the service for over 28 years.

 Pam has led the team in successful acquisition of new contracts and she is frequently called upon by the Trust to contribute at a strategic level to work on a range of issues including staff wellbeing, absence management, valuing diversity, disability and managing change.
 She attends committees and working groups within and outside the NHS, reviewing occupational health service provision and audit.
 Pam also provides expert advice upon request to other local employers involved in procurement of occupational health services.
 She works closely with the externally provided Employee Assistance Programme (EAP) / counselling service and the Occupational Physiotherapy Service and is contract manager for both.